 Steve Bruce, President

 Steve Bruce was re-elected to a 2nd term on the Board of Education in April 2017.
-Mr. Bruce graduated from Jefferson City High School in 1994, and in 2012 earned a Master of Public Administration degree from the University of Missouri’s Harry S. Truman School of Public Affairs, graduating with distinction and an emphasis in organizational leadership.
-He is a past recipient of the prestigious Truman Fellowship, a scholarship awarded to public service professionals who have demonstrated excellence in their profession and dedication to creating public value for citizens.
-He is also a 2014 graduate of the JCPS Vanguard Program.
+Mr. Bruce graduated from Jefferson City High School in 1994, and in 2012 earned a Master of Public Administration degree from the University of Missouri’s Harry S Truman School of Public Affairs, graduating with distinction and an emphasis in organizational leadership.
+He is a past recipient of the prestigious Truman Fellowship, a competitive scholarship awarded to public service professionals who have demonstrated excellence throughout their careers.

 Rich AuBuchon, Vice President